harness/developer-hub/docs/software-engineering-insights/sei-integrations/harness-cicd/sei-integration-harnesscicd.md

 sidebar_label: Connect with Harness CI/CD
 ---

-Harness is a modern software delivery platform that allows engineers and DevOps to build, test, deploy, and verify the software on demand.

-Use the SEI HarnessNG integration to integrate SEI with your Harness CI/CD modules.
+Use the SEI HarnessNG integration to integrate Software Engineering Insights with the Harness Continuous Delivery & GitOps and Continuous Integration modules.

-## Requirements
+### Requirements

 To configure the SEI Harness integration, you need: